 • Add the onions and green chili and sauté them well till the onions become golden brown.

-• Then add the tomatoes, spices and mix well.
+• Then, add the tomatoes and spices and mix well.
 Cover the pan with a lid to soften the tomatoes.

-• Now add the whisked egg mixture and mix them well with onion and tomatoes.
+• Add the whisked egg mixture and mix it well with onion and tomatoes.

 • Keep stirring the eggs until they are scrambled well.
 Switch off the heat once they are cooked well.

-• Garnish the egg bhurji with cilantro and serve hot with pav, roti or paratha.
+• Garnish the egg bhurji with cilantro and serve it hot with pav, roti, or paratha.

 How to serve Egg Bhurji?